 Smoke Research - Members of the West Coast Smoke Research Task Force (UC Davis, Oregon State University and the University of Washington State and others) are working and collaborating on smoke research.
-This work is ongoing and is utilizing \$5.5 million in federal funding that Wine Institute helped obtain for research for 2024 and we are seeking an additional \$5.5 million in 2025.
-Since 2020 Congress has appropriated a total of \$20.5 million for smoke research.
+This work is ongoing and is utilizing \$5.5 million in federal funding that Wine Institute helped obtain for research for 2024 and another \$5.5 million in 2025.
+We are seeking \$7.5 million for 2026.
+Since 2020 Congress has appropriated a total of \$26 million for smoke research.

-To find additional resources to support your needs during the 2024 wildfire season, please visit the Wine Institute website for guides, webinars and information on topics including preparedness, risk reduction, grants, recovery and smoke exposure testing.
+To find additional resources to support your needs during the 2025 wildfire season, please visit the Wine Institute website for guides, webinars and information on topics including preparedness, risk reduction, grants, recovery and smoke exposure testing.